kaeawc/android-build/README.md

 [![Commit](https://github.com/kaeawc/android-ci/actions/workflows/commit.yml/badge.svg)](https://github.com/kaeawc/android-ci/actions/workflows/commit.yml)

-# Android CI Experiments
+# Android Build Experiments

-This is a repository for experimenting with Android CI.
+This is a repository for experimenting with Android Build options.
 Different providers, build tools, and methods are used to showcase the different options available as well as best practices for workflow and performance.